- James Tam

 Gollum will soon be discharged.
 Thirteen years had passed slowly.
 Some days had felt like eternity.
 Life is hard, but starting a new life is much harder.
 The sun will be up soon.
-Will Demon survive?
+Is Demon still alive?

 He can’t move or think.
 All his blood seems to have drained.
 He’s cold, so cold that he can’t shiver.
 His stomach is churning, but too weak to throw up.

 An indistinct discussion outside, followed by the confused sound of keys clinking…

 She stares up at him.

 Through a chink in the black paper taped over the windows of the hourly motel, a dim shaft of light lands on her waxy oval face.
 A thick strand of greasy hair, damp with his sweat, is caught between burgundy lips — plump, dry, faintly wrinkled.
 They look like pig livers after a long day at the butcher’s counter.

 Her dark round eyes, vacuous and wide like a voodoo doll’s, reveal a dazed trepidation.

 Mud si ah?
 Chan Sang?
 What’s the matter Mr. Chan?
 Her abstract voice unfreezes him.
 He raises his hands as if to show nothing’s hidden in his palms.

 Shhh.
 Guai guai.
 Be good.
 Be very quiet.
 Shhh.

 He pulls the clammy blanket over her.
 She doesn’t protest.
 She never does.